-Flakey pastry dough is filled with gooey homemade blueberry filling and topped with a sweet vanilla glaze.
+Flakey pastry dough is filled with gooey homemade blueberry filling and topped with a sweet vanilla glaze that make for the most delicious Blueberry Turnovers.

 Breakfast pastries are my love language.
-I love going to bakeries and picking out all of the delicious stuff.
-My favorite are the fruit-filled pastries with flaky crusts.
-UGH, so good!
-They're so good for breakfast with a cup of coffee.
-These blueberry turnovers are SO good and SO simple to make.
-I feel like I say that about everything, but really, so easy.
+I love going to bakeries and picking out all of the delicious baked goods.
+My favorite are the fruit-filled pastries with crispy, flaky crusts.
+Give me a cup of coffee and a pastry and I'm good.
+These blueberry turnovers are SO delicious and SO simple to make.

 Just wait until you see or SMELLLLL them coming out of the oven - it's pure gooey, golden bliss!